 oils together - which is another great way to create better

 Making mayonnaise is really easy once you know the basics to make this

 You can experiment with many different types of oils

-Or you could flavor your mayonnaise with herbs and hot spices.
+Or you could flavor your mayo with herbs and hot spices.